TimothyJKennedy/Twitter_Bot/README.md

 # Tweepy_TwitterBot
-posts tweets to twitter using the API, working on incorporating LLM generated content.
+- Posts tweets to twitter using the API with a timer to automate it.
+- Currently configured to pick a random christmas quote from a list and post it to twitter.